iluwatar/java-design-patterns/transaction-script/Readme.md

 ## Explanation
 Real world example
-> Your need is to be able to book a hotel room and also be able to cancel that booking.
+> You need to create a hotel room booking system.
+Since the requirements are quite simple we intend to use the Transaction Script pattern here.
->

 In plain words
 > All logic related to booking a hotel room like checking room availability,